 The offence is subject to a fine of $10,000 and treble the amount of the tax undercharged.

 2. When invoking section 82A, the Commissioner or his deputy will issue a written notice to the taxpayer indicating his intention to assess additional tax and setting out the particulars of the alleged offence.
-He will also invite the taxpayer to submit written representations with regard to the proposed additional tax assessment.
-The taxpayer will be given a period of not less than 21 days from the date of service of the notice to make his representations.
+He will also invite the taxpayer to submit written representations about the proposed additional tax assessment.
+The taxpayer has at least 21 days from the notice service date to submit their representations.

 3. The maximum amount of penalty provided under section 82A is treble the amount of the tax undercharged.